LLNL/msr-safe/README.md

 0x00000010 0x0000000000000000 # "MSR_TIME_STAMP_COUNTER"
 ```

-This entry allows MSR_PEFF_CTL (at address 0x199) to be read, but only the
+This entry allows MSR_PERF_CTL (at address 0x199) to be read, but only the
 bottom sixteen bits are writeable.
 ```
 0x00000199 0x000000000000ffff # "MSR_PERF_CTL"
 ```

 It is up to the system administrator to create appropriate per-architecture,
-per-user allow lists.
+per-user allowlists.
 The "safety" of a particular MRS depends on the totality
 of the environment.
 The msr-safe repo provides sample allowlists that have
 been useful in other installations; they may or may not be appropriate for
 yours.